 There will be a live stream of the full announcement right here on this page.

-What could be announced?
+What tax cuts could be announced?

 Ms Truss made reversing the increase to national insurance (NI), which came into effect in April, one of the key policies of her leadership campaign.

-Chancellor Rishi Sunak oversaw a 1.25 percentage point rise in NI contributions – bringing them to 13.25 per cent, up from 12 per cent – to help fund the NHS and social care.
+The former chancellor Rishi Sunak oversaw a 1.25 percentage point rise in NI contributions – bringing them to 13.25 per cent, up from 12 per cent – to help fund the NHS and social care.

 This is set to be scrapped, leading to an annual saving of £218 for someone earning £30,000, rising to £468 for someone earning £50,000.
 Workers with an annual salary of £20,000 would save £93 under the policy, while someone earning £80,000 would be £843 better off.